The Wicker Man (soundtrack): Background and content

 The songs were arranged to hint at a pre-Christian pagan European culture and vary between traditional songs, original Giovanni compositions and even nursery rhyme in "Baa, Baa, Black Sheep".
 Musicians forming the folk band in the film included Michael Cole (Bassoon and concertina) and Ian Cutler (Violin).
 This mix of songs contributes to the film's atmosphere, contrasting rabble-rousing songs that depict the island's community like "The Landlord's Daughter" and the child-sung "Maypole" with the sinister "Fire Leap" and the erotic "Willow's Song" before culminating in the islanders' rendition of the Middle English "Sumer Is Icumen In".

 The opening music and "Corn Rigs" are arrangements of the Robert Burns ballads "The Highland Widow's Lament" and "Rigs O' Barley", respectively.
-The instrumental parts of the score are based on traditional Scottish, Irish, and English tunes such as "Miri it is" the oldest surviving middle English song fragment, the "Struan Robertson's Rant" strathspey (plays while Sgt.
+The instrumental parts of the score are based on traditional Scottish, Irish, and English tunes such as "Mirie it is while sumer ilast" the oldest surviving middle English song fragment, the "Struan Robertson's Rant" strathspey (plays while Sgt.
 Howie searches the ship for Rowan), the "Tenpenny Bit" jig (Plays while Lord Summerisle and MacGregor prepare for the festivities), and "Drowsy Maggie" reel (plays while Sgt.
 Howie searches a house for Rowan).
 "Chop Chop" is based on the nursery rhyme "Oranges and Lemons".
 "Procession" is an arrangement of the tune of the Child Ballad "Fause Foodrage".
 The psychedelic guitar solo which plays while Sgt.
 Howie is looking for Rowan, on the track "Searching for Rowan," is based on the melody of the Jacobite song "Hey, Johnnie Cope, are Ye Waking Yet?".
 Although some of the music is Scottish, and the film is set in the Hebrides, no traditional Scottish Gaelic numbers are featured.

 Release

 The soundtrack was unavailable until a 1998 release on Trunk Records of a mono album dubbed from the music and effects tapes at Pinewood, from the shorter original cut of the film (hence missing the song "Gently Johnny").
 It was not until 2002 that Silva Screen Records released a stereo version using cues from the tape held by Gary Carpenter, mixed with recordings from the first Trunk Records release.
 This release includes "Gently Johnny" and the missing lines from "Willow's Song".

 A sheet music album of the soundtrack is also available, published by Summerisle Songs.
-Titled "The Wicker Man Complete Piano Songbook" the book features all the songs and music from the film, arranged for piano, voice and guitar.
+Titled The Wicker Man Complete Piano Songbook, the book features all the songs and music from the film, arranged for piano, voice and guitar.